 iv.
 Proposed or agreed technical standards” [2]

+The search for previous work was rigorous.
+Some previous work was cited in the Study 1 RFP, and members of ICANN’s Name Collision Analysis Project Discussion Group (NCAP DG) also submitted lists of previous work.
+The author of this report also conducted extensive searches online for previous work, and then used the references or other sources cited in all the identified documents to identify additional previous work, and so on.
+During the first public comment period, no suggestions for additional previous work to include were made.
+There is no way to be sure that every previous work on name collisions has been identified, but there is reasonable confidence that all relevant online documents in English have been found.

 The review is broken into several sections based on timeframe and topic area.
 It is largely chronological, but some items are intentionally out of sequence—for example, it may have taken a few years to finalize a standard on a particular topic, so that standard is included in the topic area’s section, where it fits thematically, instead of a later section where it would fit chronologically.

 In cases where the previous work includes correspondence on a particular document, such as public comments on a draft report, the review points to the archived correspondence as a whole and does not list or mention each piece of correspondence.
 In some cases, particular pieces of correspondence are mentioned and discussed.
 This does not imply that only the cited correspondence is relevant; often several parties made similar points, so one or a few instances are cited as examples, and readers are encouraged to read the others if they desire.